dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

-In this section, I perform a univariate exploration of the data set, first examining its structure, followed by the analysis of each variable starting with issue variables and ending with log variables.
+In this section, I perform a univariate exploration of the data set, first examining its structure, followed by the analysis of each variable starting with issue variables and ending with issue’s log variables.
 In each variable group (issue and log) I begin with exploration of temporal variables and end with the analysis of categorical and range variables.

 ### Data Set Structure